sbingler/hsts-tracking-prevention-spec/draft-bingler-hsts-tracking-prevention.md

 those sites.
 Doing this is frequently referred to as partitioning.

-This can be allowed by modifying the storage and indexing requirement of {Section 5.3 of RFC6797} to allow for partitioning of the HSTS policy Store.
+This can be allowed by modifying the storage and indexing requirement of
+{{Section 5.3 of RFC6797}} to allow for partitioning of the HSTS policy Store.

 ~~~
    UAs store and index HSTS Policies based strictly upon the domain